Alcohol use in children and young people

 What About YOUth?
 Survey 2014

 What About YOUth?
-2014 (WAY 2014) is a newly-established survey designed to collect robust local authority (LA) level data on a range of health behaviours amongst 15 year-olds.
+2014 (WAY 2014) was a survey designed to collect robust local authority level data on a range of health behaviours amongst 15 year-olds.

 - A higher proportion of Blackpool 15 year olds have had an alcoholic drink (71% compared to 62.4% nationally) and 15.8% report having been drunk in the past 4 weeks.

 The Hub- Blackpools Young People's Drug Alcohol Service offers 1-1 treatment, support, advice and information for young people, parents, carers and professionals around drug and alcohol misuse.
 As well as 1-1 work with young people, the hub also offers group work for young people who are actively misusing substances to raise their awareness and to offer support.
 Referral is by self-referral or can be made by a family member, friend, or professional.
 There is also a drop in service available every Monday to Friday at Connect on Talbot Road from 1.00 - 4.00pm.
 People with concerns can call in and ask to speak to a hub worker.

 Blackpool Alcohol Strategy 2016-2019 highlight the many areas of our lives touched by alcohol misuse in Blackpool and sets out the action plan for reducing alcohol-related harm.

 - Blackpool Children & Young People's Plan (2013 ‐ 2016) - provides an opportunity to review how effective the council has been in putting things in place to make continuous improvements for children and young people in Blackpool.
 It allows the council to focus their priorities on local needs and to ensure that children and young people are driving the change with the council.